sajumani/phEvent/README.md

 The basic functionality is to take a value or event and send the value to observers.
 This observers are composable.

+# Behaviours and Events

+Behaviours are events to set up.

 # Sources